rmind/nxsearch/docs/c-api.md

   Custom search parameters may be specified in `params` or it may be set to `NULL` for defaults.
 Returns `NULL` on failure or the response object on success.
 The response object must be released using `nxs_resp_release()`.
-  Currently, the following
-  parameters are supported:
+  Currently, the following parameters are supported:
     * `algo`: override ranking algorithm (see `nxs_index_create()` description).
     * `limit`: the cap for the results (default: 1000).
-    * `fuzzymatch`: fuzzy-match the terms (default: false).
+    * `fuzzymatch`: fuzzy-match the terms (default: true).

 * `char *nxs_resp_tojson(nxs_resp_t *resp, size_t *len)`
   * Return the response as a JSON string representation.
 If the `len` is not